YuchenAmberNLP/yuchenambernlp.github.io/_pages/about.md

 [//]: # (- *2019.05 - 2020.02*, [Lorem]&#40;https://github.com/&#41;, China.)

 # ✨ Hobbies
 I enjoy playing the piano and jazz drums, and am currently learning to compose and arrange my own songs.
 I am a big fan of CantoPop.
 I also have a passion for stage planning and management, enjoying the behind-the-scenes work that brings performances to life.
-I love learning languages, I love learning languages, and have interest in historical linguistics and theoretical linguistics.
+I love learning languages, and have interest in historical linguistics and theoretical linguistics.
 I am also a bouldering enthusiast.